 One last thing that might be interesting to note is that the address of the running Raiden node is always displayed in the top bar.

-Tokens view provides information about the registered token networks.
+Wallet view provides information about the registered token networks.
 Furthermore it also allows for automatically joining an existing token network along with registering a new token network.

 The first thing to notice in this view is the list of tokens for which a token network exists.
 All tokens that have been registered in Raiden will show up in this list.
 If the user knows the name or the address of a token, it’s very easy to search for it using the

-Register New Token button and provide the token address.
+Circular Plus button and provide the token address.
 For each token in the list of tokens some information is provided.
 This information includes the

 Symbol of the token, the